i18next/i18next-gitbook/overview/translation-management-systems.md

 - **CDN delivery is now table-stakes for serious TMSes.** Locize, Lokalise (OTA), Crowdin (OTA), Phrase (OTA), Transifex (Native), and SimpleLocalize all have it.
 Tolgee gates it behind Enterprise.
 POEditor and Smartcat don't have it natively.
 - **Branches + Versions + Multi-tenant together are unique to Locize** in this comparison.
 - **MCP (Model Context Protocol) servers are now broadly available** across the i18next-relevant TMSes — Locize, Crowdin, Lokalise, Phrase, Tolgee, and SimpleLocalize all ship official MCP servers as of mid-2026.
 The differentiation has shifted from "does the vendor have one" to "how many tools, which clients, and whether it is in the official MCP Registry."
-- **Bring-your-own-key (BYOK) for LLMs** is supported by Locize (OpenAI / Gemini / Mistral / Lara / DeepL), Crowdin (OpenAI / Gemini / Azure OpenAI), Tolgee (OpenAI / Azure / Anthropic / Google AI), and SimpleLocalize (OpenAI).
-Lokalise, Phrase, Transifex, Localazy, i18nexus, POEditor, and Smartcat do not clearly surface LLM BYOK on their docs.
+- **Bring-your-own-key (BYOK) for LLMs** is supported by Locize (OpenAI / Gemini / Mistral / Lara / DeepL), Crowdin (OpenAI / Gemini / Azure OpenAI), POEditor (OpenAI / Gemini / Anthropic), Tolgee (OpenAI / Azure / Anthropic / Google AI), and SimpleLocalize (OpenAI).
+Lokalise, Phrase, Transifex, Localazy, i18nexus and Smartcat do not clearly surface LLM BYOK on their docs.

 {% hint style="success" %}
 **Just want to try the i18next-native stack?** [Start a Free Locize project →](https://www.locize.com/i18next?utm_source=i18next_com\&utm_medium=gitbook\&utm_campaign=overview_translation_management_systems_top_cta) — the `i18next-locize-backend` plugin works in three lines of config, no credit card, no trial timer.